 My wife runs the family travel site, this is my angle on travel and world food, recipes and travel tips.
 Hi from World Travel Chef, welcome!

 Welcome to World Travel Chef!

-A travelling chef gets to work and learn in diverse locations, but mostly my lifestyle is about having fun, seeing the world and spending more time with my family.
+A travelling chef gets to work and learn in diverse locations, but mostly my lifestyle is about having fun, learning as much as I can about food and cooking, seeing the world and spending more time with my family.

 A Travelling Chef Career

-After numerous work experience stints in kitchens while I was still in school, I landed me my first job washing dishes at a hotel.
+After numerous work experience stints in kitchens, while I was still in school, I landed my first job washing dishes at a hotel.
 The big city apprenticeship followed, then the one way ticket to London.

 The 16 hour days and 6 day weeks meant that there was ample time to hone my skills and learn some new ones.
 My apprenticeship taught be enough to be dangerous, but not to be a polished chef.